 And, in relationship, such a person would also not so easily be able to say “you do this”, “you are wrong”, or things of that sort.

 It is mind-boggling what we project on others, and how ready we are to see in them those “shadow” parts of ourselves that we don’t wish to acknowledge.
 We also project the characteristics of others — mother, father, sibling, etc. — on others in our lives.
 On top of all that, we make purely archetypal projections: for instance, we can easily project the anima, the animus, the Wise Old Man or the Wise Old Woman.

 A Big Challenge

-One major challenge in psychotherapy is getting past the projections,and actually seeing the real person in front of us, instead of our unconscious illusory constructs.
+One major challenge in case studies is getting past the projections,and actually seeing the real person in front of us, instead of our unconscious illusory constructs.
 This takes some doing!
 To recognize, for instance, that I may be misconstruing my boss as my hyper-critical father (real life Brian-based example here!), is something that takes quite a bit of work to understand — and more to get beyond.

 Similarly, recognizing when I have projected aspects of myself that I have difficulty acknowledging on another person, and actively accepting those parts of myself, may take real psychological stamina.
 I may see aspects of myself — pettiness, intolerance, stubborness — that I don’t like at all.
 Seeing these, understanding how they came about, and then having compassion for myself while acknowledging that these traits genuinely are part of me may take quite a bit of doing.
 However, when I can do it, energy for living my life, and a sense of completeness, are liberated within me.